zachleat/speedlify-score/README.md

 ### Include Sources

-Include `speedlify-score.js` and `speedlify-score.css` in your page (preferably concatenated in via a build script).
+Include `speedlify-score.js` in your page (preferably concatenated in via a build script).

 ### Use Markup